 Poorly managed stream systems generally lack trees and important vegetative cover along the riparian zone.
 If there is some vegetation, it is usually sparse and occupies less than 35 feet on either side.
 Parking lots, buildings, and mowed lawns adjacent to the bank's edges are places where urban riparian vegetation may have been destroyed.

 Making a Difference

-Maintain at least a 30-foot vegetative buffer between a
+- Maintain at least a 30-foot vegetative buffer between a lawn and stream.

-Plant native trees and bushes to help revegetate the
+- Plant native trees and bushes to help revegetate the riparian zone.

-Practice good lawn care techniques to prevent excess runoff
+- Practice good lawn care techniques to prevent excess runoff into streams.

-Talk to and educate neighbors about taking care of streams
+- Talk to and educate neighbors about taking care of streams and riparian zones.

 Wetlands Protect Water Quality